Jeanetted3v/Edu-Chatbot/README.md

 Edu Chatbot is a customer service chatbot application, created for education enrichment businesses to auto-reply to customer inquiries.
 It manages customer inquiries across multiple channels including websites, WhatsApp, WeChat, Telegram, and more.

 ## Updates (13May2025):
 * Main application "Edu Chatbot" is ready!
+Pending deployment to Render and Vercel.
-Follow the Setup Guide to play with it.
+* Follow the Setup Guide to play with it with Docker Compose.
 * Currently in the process of building a separate applicaiton for chatbot creator, which is designed to create a chatbot dynamically with user's instructions.

 ## Overview & Key Features